Dirk Powell

+Overview

 Dirk Powell (born 1969) is an American fiddler, banjo player, and singer.
-Powell was born in Oberlin, Ohio into a family with deep Kentucky roots.
+He was born in Oberlin southwest of Elyria, Ohio into a family with deep Kentucky roots.
 He has lived in Louisiana since 1992.
 He is considered one of the world's leading experts on traditional Appalachian fiddle and banjo styles.
-Powell is also a recording engineer and producer, with his own studio, the Cypress House, in Breaux Bridge, near Lafayette, Louisiana.
+Powell is also a recording engineer, producer, and owns a studio, the Cypress House, in Breaux Bridge near Lafayette, Louisiana.
 The studio is in a converted 1850s Louisiana Creole home on Bayou Teche and focuses on vintage gear and audio..

-Powell has won four Grammy Awards and has been a guest on American television shows including Late Night with David Letterman, the Today Show, and American Masters.
+Powell has won four Grammy Awards and has been a guest on television shows including Late Night with David Letterman, the Today Show, and American Masters.
 For ten years, he was Joan Baez's "band."
 He was a longtime member of the Cajun band Balfa Toujours.
-Currently, he is performing as a solo artist, as a featured artist with Transatlantic Sessions, on tour with Mary Chapin Carpenter, and as a duo with Rainy Eyes.
+He performs as a solo artist, as a featured artist with Transatlantic Sessions, on tour with Mary Chapin Carpenter, and as a duo with Rainy Eyes.
 Powell has recorded with Rhiannon Giddens, Loretta Lynn, Irma Thomas, Tim O'Brien, the Raconteurs on their record “Consolers of the Lonely,” and Eric Clapton.

-Powell has worked on or scored numerous films over the years, including Cold Mountain, In the Electric Mist, Stevie, and Ride with the Devil.
-He recently collaborated on the score for Sundance award-winning documentary Descendant.
+Powell has scored and worked on numerous films including Cold Mountain, In the Electric Mist, Stevie, and Ride with the Devil.
+He collaborated on the score for Sundance award-winning documentary Descendant.